New Law Enforcement Explorers Program seeking York County youths

 March 27 session: An informational session will be held from 6 to 8 p.m.
 Wednesday, March 27, at Northern Regional headquarters, 1445 E. Canal Road in Dover Township, Lash said.

-The informal session will give prospective explorers a chance to speak with officers involved.
+The informal session will give prospective explorers a chance to speak with the officers involved.
 Those interested can stop in any time during the session, he said.

 "We'll probably have an additional informational meeting sometime in April," Lash said.
 "And there will probably be a weeklong mini-academy/training session during the summer.
 Then meetings will begin in September. ...
 There's been a lot of work done behind the scenes already."